My NA6 Miata!

 And M's Induction fitted

-Huuuge filter and most importantly badly palced
+Huuuge filter and most importantly badly placed

 as its next to the exhaust manifold.